Army APFT Standards: What You Need to Know to Pass the Test

 A group of soldiers performing push-ups and sit-ups in a designated area, while others run a timed two-mile distance on a track

-The Army Physical Fitness Test (APFT) has specific policies and procedures to ensure fair and consistent administration across all units.
+The Army Physical Fitness Test (APFT) is governed by specific policies and procedures that guarantee fair and uniform administration across all units.

-These guidelines cover test conditions, regulations, and accommodations for soldiers with special circumstances.
+These guidelines encompass testing conditions, regulations, and accommodations for soldiers in unique circumstances.

 Test Conditions and Regulations

-Your unit will administer the APFT at least twice per calendar year, with no less than 4 months between tests.
+Each unit must administer the APFT at least biannually, with a minimum four-month gap between tests.

 Exceptions and Profiles

-If you have a permanent profile, you may be eligible for alternative events.
+Soldiers with a permanent profile may be eligible for alternative testing events.

-These adaptations allow soldiers with certain medical conditions to still demonstrate their physical fitness.
+These adjustments permit soldiers with specific medical conditions to still demonstrate physical fitness.

-Pregnant soldiers are exempt from the APFT and will take a postpartum test no earlier than 180 days after childbirth.
+Pregnant soldiers are exempt from the APFT and must take a postpartum test no earlier than 180 days post-delivery.

-Your commander can grant exceptions based on mission requirements or extreme environmental conditions.
+Your commander can provide exceptions based on mission necessities or extreme environmental factors.

-Even with exceptions, you’re expected to participate in unit physical training to the extent your profile allows.
+Even with exceptions, it’s expected that you engage in unit physical training to the extent your profile allows, as maintaining physical fitness is essential for combat readiness.

 Holistic Approach to Soldier Fitness